 Biological indicator ampules, (self-contained biological indicators) should be placed in the autoclave with the waste during a treatment cycle.
-After the cycle is complete, and the waste has cooled, remove the ampule and store in the autoclave room for removal by EH&S Environmental Protection Program (EPP).
-Biological indicators for routine testing of autoclaves used to treat biological wastes are provided by the EH&S EPP.
+After the cycle is complete, and the waste has cooled, remove the ampule and store in the autoclave room for removal by EHS Environmental Protection Program (EPP).
+Biological indicators for routine testing of autoclaves used to treat biological wastes are provided by EHS.